tonqa/JustType/README.md

 Usage
 ---------------------
-Actually for using this extension there are only three steps.
+Actually for using this keyboard extension there are only three steps to follow.

-1. Add the static library to your project by installing it via pod, dragging the compiled JustType.a in your project or linking the project as a dependency.
+1. Add the static library to your project by installing it via pod, dragging the compiled JustType.a in your project or linking the project source as a dependency.

 2. For attaching the gestures to the keyboard you just need one simple command (e.g. do it in your *application:didFinishLaunching:*):

         [[JTKeyboardListener sharedInstance] observeKeyboardGestures:YES];

-3. For using the input elements out of the box you can use JTTextView exactly like a normal UITextView (or alternatively JTTextField like a UITextField):
+3. For using the text input elements you can use JTTextView exactly like a normal UITextView (or alternatively JTTextField like a UITextField) out of the box:

         JTTextView *textView = [[JTTextView alloc] initWithFrame:self.view.frame];
         [self.view addSubview: textView];